sweattep/modern_quotes/README.md

 >People with disabilities are the largest minority group in our country, and the only group any one of us can become a member of at any time.

 >I never imagined that marriage would become a haven for me!
 But it has, and from that experience all I can say is I carry remorse for insisting on such an independent life.
-It wasn’t conducive for me in the full arc of the last half century.
+It wasn't conducive for me in the full arc of the last half century.

 >It seemed that the definition of done changed depending on the function of the team member